 (Insert amount of, or basis for, compensation.)

-« »
+For the Feasibility Study Phase: a Lump Sum Fee of $485,000.00

 § 11.2 For Additional Services designated in Section 4.1, the Owner shall compensate the Architect as follows:

 (Insert amount of, or basis for, compensation.
 If necessary, list specific services to which particular methods of compensation apply.)